JeffersonLab/evgen_bggen/README.md

 2) self create random seed if given seed is zero
 3) add beam current and target parameters into input file
 4) add radiator thickness into input file
-5) enable coherence brem. only if ratiator thickness> 1.0E-6
+5) enable coherence brem. only if ratiator thickness > 1.0E-6
-6) clean up code, add more comment and make it looks cinsistant.
+6) clean up code, add more comment and make it look consistant.

 Check HISTORY.txt for details.